Amerisleep vs. iComfort Mattress Reviews

 Amerisleep’s Trial Period, Warranty, and Return Policies

-Amerisleep’s 20-year, prorated warranty is broken down into two parts.
-In the first ten years, the mattress will be replaced or repaired if there are workmanship or structural defects.
-In the second ten years, Amerisleep will repair or replace the mattress for 50 percent of the original purchase price.
+Amerisleep’s 20-year, prorated warranty breaks down into two distinct periods.
+For the first half of the warranty, Amerisleep will take care of any workmanship or material defects by repairing or replacing the mattress.
+During the second half of the warranty, Amerisleep will repair or replace the mattress for 50 percent of the original purchase price.

 Amerisleep’s Social Responsibility